11 Best Practices for Your Facebook Cover Image

 How does this relate to optimizing your Facebook cover photo?
 Well, if you're spending time aligning your Facebook Page CTA, your cover photo design, and your cover photo description copy, you should also make sure to post about the same thing directly to your page, and pin that post to the top of your Timeline.

 That way, you're giving people one very clear call-to-action when they arrive to your page (albeit in several different locations) -- which should help conversions.

-To pin a Facebook post: Simply publish the post to Facebook, then click the downward arrow on the top right corner of the post and choose "Pin to Top."
+To pin a Facebook post: Simply publish the post to Facebook, then click the three dots on the top right corner of the post and choose "Pin to Top."